Thermodynamics vs Teleodynamics: A Cosmological Divide?: Abstract

 \section{Abstract}

-We show that stationary black holes and the evolving universe belong to fundamentally different thermodynamic regimes: black holes obey ordinary Bekenstein–Hawking thermodynamics, whereas cosmology necessarily follows memory-bearing teleodynamics.
-We show that teleodynamics is not valid for black holes, but is unavoidable in an expanding cosmology.
+We show that black holes and the evolving universe belong to fundamentally different thermodynamic regimes: while stationary black holes obey ordinary Bekenstein–Hawking thermodynamics, cosmology follows memory-bearing teleodynamics, which is also inevitable for non-stationary black holes.
 This provides a dynamical, semi-classical realization of the thermodynamic split conjecture and identifies memory accumulation as the natural source of deviations from the area law in cosmology.
-Our results suggest that quantum gravity should not seek to extrapolate black hole thermodynamics to the universe, but instead must incorporate horizon memory as a fundamental microscopic ingredient and consider cosmological constructions consistent with that.
+Our results suggest that quantum gravity constructions should not seek to extrapolate black hole thermodynamics to the universe, but instead perhaps incorporate horizon memory as a fundamental microscopic ingredient and consider cosmological constructions consistent with that.

-In a recent work, we showed that the teleodynamic extension of statistical mechanics introduced in \cite{tel1Trivedi:2025tmo} can naturally incorporate all the features of modern cosmology.
+In a recent work, we showed that the teleodynamic extension of statistical mechanics introduced in \citep{tel1Trivedi:2025tmo} can naturally incorporate all the features of modern cosmology.
 Cosmic Teleodynamics can provide a completely new form of cosmology that explains dark energy, dark matter, and the cosmic tensions by positing a memory-bearing universe.
-This theory generically emerges when one considers cosmology in terms of teleodynamics~\cite{venkat2017book, Venkat2025activematter, venkat2025jaynes, venkat2025social}, introducing game-theoretic concepts of agents to cosmological entities such as galaxies, thereby giving us a memory-bearing regime whose correct coarse-grained description has sharp departures from simple thermodynamic descriptions that have been employed for cosmology so far, by taking the liberty of employing Bekenstein-Hawking \cite{sb1hawking1972black,sb2bekenstein1973black,sb3bekenstein1974generalized} formalism to the cosmological horizon.
+The word "telos" means "goal" in Greek, and is a term which was widely used by Aristotle in his works.
+This theory generically emerges when one considers cosmology in terms of teleodynamics~\citep{venkat2017book, Venkat2025activematter, venkat2025jaynes, venkat2025social}, introducing game-theoretic concepts of agents to cosmological entities such as galaxies, thereby giving us a memory-bearing regime whose correct coarse-grained description has sharp departures from simple thermodynamic descriptions that have been employed for cosmology so far, by taking the liberty of employing the Bekenstein-Hawking \citep{sb1hawking1972black,sb2bekenstein1973black,sb3bekenstein1974generalized} formalism to the cosmological horizon.
 This raises a deeper question: are teleodynamics and thermodynamics valid in different regimes?
 We answer this question in this letter and show that the answer is affirmative. \\

-The teleodynamic microscopic ensemble is defined by assigning to each configuration $x$ an energy functional $E(x)$ and a bias functional $\Phi(x)$, with microscopic weight \cite{tel1Trivedi:2025tmo}
+The teleodynamic microscopic ensemble is defined by assigning to each configuration $x$ an energy functional $E(x)$ and a bias functional $\Phi(x)$, with microscopic weight \citep{tel1Trivedi:2025tmo}